-Comparing Coral Reefs in Bonaire: One Graduate Studentís Thesis Work
+Comparing Coral Reefs in Bonaire: One Graduate Student's Thesis Work

 Several members of the scientific dive team enter the water.
-For Noelle’s thesis work, she is conducting video transects to determine percent coral cover.
-To accomplish this, help is needed with data collection.
-One member of the dive team will navigate along a predetermined heading while another controls a GPS unit attached to a surface buoy by a line and reel.
-Noelle follows closely behind the navigator and collects video images of the seafloor.
+For her thesis work, Noelle Relles is conducting video transects to determine percent coral cover.
+To accomplish this, she needs help with data collection.
+One member of the dive team will navigate along a predetermined heading, while another controls a global positioning system (GPS) unit attached to a surface buoy by a line and reel.
+Relles follows closely behind the navigator and collects video images of the sea floor.
 Click image for larger view and image credit.

 January 19, 2008